andresebr/kumodd/README.md

 ### Setup

-1. Install required packages
+1. Install required packages for Python 3

-   `sudo pip install python-gflags`

-   `sudo pip install --upgrade google-api-python-client`
+   `pip3 install --user --upgrade absl-py`

-   `sudo pip install --upgrade oauth2client`
+   `pip3 install --user --upgrade google-api-python-client` `pip3 install --user --upgrade oauth2client`

 2. Create a new project in the [Google API Console](https://console.cloud.google.com/projectcreate).
 Use localhost as the redirect URI in the project configuration step.
 Once the project is created, a Client ID and Client secret will be generated.